bowens8/Recipeo/README.md

 - The ingredient's base unit becomes grams, and `calories_per_standard_unit ÷ standard_unit_weight_g` becomes its calories-per-gram.
+- `grocery_aisle` (optional) sets which section of the shopping list's "Grocery aisle" grouping this ingredient lands in — must exactly match one of the categories listed in that section above.
+Omit it and the app guesses from the name instead.
 - Every `grams_per_X` line under `DENSITY_CONVERSION` becomes a **custom unit** — exactly
   the same custom-unit system used for things like cloves/bulbs — so "cup_dry" and "cup_cooked" both become real units you can pick when adding this ingredient to a